Marco Sartor: Reviews

-“Sartor’s playing was characterized by the smoothness and assurance of his technique that seemed almost casual, even in difficult moments.
-This contributed to the artist’s natural shaping of the musical line and the grace of the rapid figurations in the first movement... the most intimate view of Sartor’s nimble fingering, fluent long runs, and wonderfully pensive, articulate solo passages... in the rousing Finale, his rhythmic acuity was striking in staking out the movement’s opposition of guitar and orchestra.
+“Sartor’s playing is characterized by the smoothness and assurance of his technique that seems casual in difficult moments.
+This contributes to the artist’s shaping of the musical line and the grace of his rapid figurations.
+The most prominent view of Sartor is his nimble fingering, fluent long runs, and articulate solo passages.
+In the rousing Finale, his rhythmic acuity struck in staking out the movement’s opposition of guitar and orchestra.
 The audience loved it... a truly magical spell.”

 "Piccolo introduces us to a lot of new talent, but none can top the prodigious talent of Sartor...plays with great heart...consummate skill, sparkling technique and cleanly executed embellishments... a sizzling example of sterling talent."
 Post and Courier, Charleston, SC.